EPAM Systems (NYSE:EPAM) Issues Q2 2021 Earnings Guidance

-EPAM Systems (NYSE:EPAM) updated its second quarter 2021 earnings guidance on Thursday.
+EPAM Systems (NYSE:EPAM) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of 1.880-1.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.740.
 The company issued revenue guidance of $853 million-$861 million, compared to the consensus revenue estimate of $791.34 million.EPAM Systems also updated its FY 2021 guidance to 7.540-7.760 EPS.

-Several brokerages have recently issued reports on EPAM.
-Citigroup lifted their price objective on EPAM Systems from $415.00 to $440.00 in a research note on Friday, February 19th.
-Wells Fargo & Company raised their target price on EPAM Systems from $395.00 to $440.00 and gave the stock an overweight rating in a research report on Thursday, February 25th.
-Piper Sandler raised their target price on EPAM Systems from $507.00 to $517.00 and gave the stock an overweight rating in a research report on Monday, May 10th.
-VTB Capital reissued a hold rating and set a $425.00 target price on shares of EPAM Systems in a research report on Monday, April 19th.
-Finally, Morgan Stanley raised their target price on EPAM Systems from $467.00 to $510.00 and gave the stock an overweight rating in a research report on Monday, May 10th.
-One research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company.
-EPAM Systems has an average rating of Buy and an average target price of $445.50.
+EPAM Systems (NYSE:EPAM) last released its quarterly earnings data on Thursday, May 6th.
+The information technology services provider reported $1.81 earnings per share for the quarter, beating analysts’ consensus estimates of $1.39 by $0.42.
+EPAM Systems had a return on equity of 18.29% and a net margin of 12.31%.
+The firm had revenue of $780.80 million during the quarter, compared to analyst estimates of $763.88 million.
+During the same quarter in the prior year, the firm posted $1.43 earnings per share.
+The business’s quarterly revenue was up 19.9% compared to the same quarter last year.
+On average, sell-side analysts predict that EPAM Systems will post 5.27 earnings per share for the current fiscal year.

-In other news, CFO Jason D. Peterson sold 3,521 shares of the business’s stock in a transaction that occurred on Monday, March 1st.
+In related news, CFO Jason D. Peterson sold 3,521 shares of EPAM Systems stock in a transaction dated Monday, March 1st.
 The stock was sold at an average price of $376.01, for a total value of $1,323,931.21.
-Also, CFO Jason D. Peterson sold 3,429 shares of the business’s stock in a transaction that occurred on Wednesday, May 12th.
-The shares were sold at an average price of $445.54, for a total value of $1,527,756.66.
-Following the completion of the transaction, the chief financial officer now directly owns 11,154 shares in the company, valued at approximately $4,969,553.16.
+Also, CFO Jason D. Peterson sold 3,429 shares of EPAM Systems stock in a transaction dated Wednesday, May 12th.
+The stock was sold at an average price of $445.54, for a total value of $1,527,756.66.
+Following the completion of the sale, the chief financial officer now owns 11,154 shares of the company’s stock, valued at $4,969,553.16.
 The disclosure for this sale can be found here.
-Insiders own 4.80% of the company’s stock.
+4.80% of the stock is owned by company insiders.

 EPAM Systems, Inc provides digital platform engineering and software development services in North America, Europe, Russia, Belarus, Kazakhstan, Ukraine, Georgia, East Asia, Southeast Asia, and Australia.
 The company offers engineering services, including requirements analysis and platform selection, customization, cross-platform migration, implementation, and integration; infrastructure management services, such as software development, testing, and maintenance with private, public, and mobile infrastructures for application, database, network, server, storage, and systems operations management, as well as monitoring, incident notification, and resolution services; and maintenance and support services.